 “Andrea is wonderful to work with,” Maya says.
 “She understood what we were trying to accomplish.
 She’s detail oriented and extremely personable and she has a very good sense of design.”

 For the new space, both Suresh, who is retired, and Maya, who is the chair of the Department of Anesthesiology at Baylor College of Medicine in Houston, wanted a home that was contemporary and stylish.
 But comfortable, too.
 Andrea adds, “Maya needed a space where she could work, but they both wanted their home to be a place where they could enjoy entertaining as well as relaxing.”

 For nearly a year, the trio poured over the floor plans, Maya’s inspirational magazine clippings, and Cantoni’s extensive portfolio to find the perfect pieces to fit the family’s sophisticated sensibilities.

 Starting in the formal dining area, Andrea achieved the sophisticated look the couple envisioned with luxurious lacquered pieces handcrafted in Italy by Malerba that could also comfortably accommodate guests at their many lavish gatherings.
 “As part of our Indian heritage, we love to cook and entertain,” Maya says.
 “When we have friends and family come over, they linger.”
-Andrea selected the Solitaire dining table, which is finished in an ebony high-gloss lacquer and extends to seat up to 12 guests.
+Andrea selected a sleek dining table, which is finished in an ebony high-gloss lacquer and extends to seat up to 12 guests.
 One and Only armchairs, which were tailored to the room in a deluxe ivory leather offer comfortable, sleek seating while the M Place buffet customized in the same ebony high-gloss lacquer stands out against a hand-painted floral pattern chinoiserie wall.